-For homebuyer projects, all sales must be made to households at or below 80% AMI regardless of ASNH source.
+All sales must be made to first-time home buyer households at or below 80% AMI regardless of ASNH source.
 For homebuyer projects, closing must occur within six months of income determinations.
 If closing does not occur during that time, then income eligibility must be reestablished.